-Vector analysis is introduced early in the text and is used in the presentation and discussion of the fundamental principles of mechanics.
-Vector methods are also used to solve many problems, particularly three-dimensional problems where these techniques result in a simpler and more concise solution.
-The emphasis in this text, however, remains on the correct understanding of the principles of mechanics and on their application to the solution of engineering problems, and vector analysis is presented chiefly as a convenient tool.[‡]
+Vector algebra is introduced at the beginning of the Statics volume and is used in the presentation of the basic principles of statics, as well as in the solution of many problems, particularly three-dimensional problems.
+Similarly, the concept of vector differentiation is introduced early in the Dynamics volume, and vector analysis is used throughout the presentation of dynamics.
+This approach leads to more concise derivations of the fundamental principles of mechanics.
+It also makes it possible to analyze many problems in kinematics and kinetics which could not be solved by scalar methods.
+The emphasis in this text, however, remains on the correct understanding of the principles of mechanics and on their application to the solution of engineering problems, and vector analysis is presented chiefly as a convenient tool.[†]